garyhai/luis_sys/README.md

 - The crate is working in progress, carefully if apply in production.

 - Only speech SDK of LUIS service has C/C++ version.
 So current version supports very few feature of LUIS while LUIS SDK is in fast evolution phase.
-- Windows version SDK is not test.
+- Windows version SDK is not tested.
 - Linux version SDK only support Ubuntu distribution currently.
 - Please read the [prerequisites](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-cpp-linux) at first.